rockgarden/computer-science-cn/ops/Docker/category-docker_zh.md

 ## [Docker](https://www.baeldung.com/ops/category/docker)

-Docker is a tool that allows developers to deliver applications in containers.
-Explore the guides below to learn the basics of container management as well as some advanced topics.

-Docker Container (40)Docker Compose (23)Docker Image (19)Dockerfile (15)Docker Commands (9)Environment Variables (4)Kafka (3)Database (3)Docker Registry (3)Docker (2)
->> Introduction to Docker Compose reference
+>> Introduction to Docker Compose
 >> Auto-Update Docker Containers for Latest Base Images
 >> Helm Repositories and How to Delete All Releases
 >> Serving Docker Container Service Through HTTPS